 Talk with someone they admire in their field once a month.

 Celebrate their successes.
 Learn from their failures.

-Decide where they want to be in five years and use their job as a means to achieve that goal.
+Decide where they want to be in five years and use their job to achieve that goal.

 How does the dentist encourage them to think this way?
 The dentist walks the talk.
-The dentist doesn’t tell them to think this way, he/she sets the example.
+The dentist does not tell them to think this way; he/she sets the example.
 If the dentist wants team members to be inspired about their jobs, the dentist must be inspired by their job.